simolus3/drift/extras/flutter_web_worker_example/README.md

-This example demonstrates how a shared web worker can be used with Flutter.
+This example demonstrates how a shared web worker can be used with Drift and Flutter.

 To run this example:
 - Run `./generate_js.sh`